leandrohsilveira/react-formctrl/README.md

-unchanged | boolean | `true` if the field value is exactly equals it's initial value. changed | boolean | `true` if the field value isn't exactly equals it's initial value. value | String | The value of the field. errors | List<String> | An array of Strings with all current validation errors of the field.
+unchanged | boolean | `true` if the field value is exactly equals it's initial value. changed | boolean | `true` if the field value isn't exactly equals it's initial value. value | String | The value of the field. errors | String[] | An array of Strings with all current validation errors of the field.